MakeSchool-Tutorials/Makestagram-Swift-V3/P18-Liking-Posts/content.md

         })
     }

+Breaking down the code above:

-First we make sure that the post has a key.
-Then we create a relative path to the location of where we store the data of our uid for the current user if there is a like.
-Then we use a special query that checks whether anything exists at the value that we're reading from.
+1. First we make sure that the post has a key.
+2. Then we build a relative path to the location of where we store the current user's like data for a specific post, if a like were to exist.
+3. Last we use a special query that checks whether a value exists at the location that we're reading from.
 If there is, we know that the current user has liked the post.
 Otherwise, we know that the user hasn't.

-We'll need to update our reading from posts to check if each post returned is liked by the current user.
-Let's do that now:
+We'll need to update our service method that reads a single user's posts to check if each post returned is liked by the current user.
+Let's do that now.

+> [action]
+Open `UserService` and modify `posts(for:completion:)` to the following:
+>
 ```
 static func posts(for user: User, completion: @escaping ([Post]) -> Void) {
     let ref = FIRDatabase.database().reference().child("posts").child(user.uid)